-Welcome to the 2018 Musicalypse Award nominations!
+Welcome to the 2018 Musicalypse Awards nominations!
 Should it have a theme?
 Should it be artistic?
 Is simplicity best?
 Is that ugly or fantastic?
-There are many questions and opinions when it comes to picking the best album art, but here are our thoughts on what the best art was, and why:
+There are many questions and opinions when it comes to picking the Best Album Art, but here are our thoughts on what the best art was, and why:

 1. Psychework: Karelian Hills